ArcanaFramework/arcana/docs/source/data_model.rst

 The key elements of Arcana's data model are:

-* :ref:`Stores` - tree-based file storage systems
+* :ref:`Stores` - encapsulations of tree-based file storage systems
-* :ref:`Datasets` - comparable data to be jointly analysed
+* :ref:`Datasets` - sets of comparable data to be jointly analysed
-* :ref:`Items` - references to data elements: files, scalars, and arrays.
+* :ref:`Items` - references to data elements (files, scalars, and arrays)
-    * sub-classes specify the data format, e.g. :class:`.medimage.Dicom`, :class:`.medimage.NiftiGzX`, :class:`.common.Json`
-* :ref:`data_columns` - abstract tables of data items within datasets
+* :ref:`data_columns` - abstract tables within datasets
 * :ref:`data_spaces` - conceptual link between tree and tabular data structures
 * :ref:`data_grids` - selection of data points to be included in an analysis